lbuk/portfolio-website/_portfolio/mlCars.markdown

 </div>

 <div class="col three caption">
 	Car Vehicle Traffic in West Yorkshire, 1993-2016.
-A chart used as part of the short Policy Report
+A chart used as part of the short Policy Report.
 </div>